-The material of the grill is going to indicate how durable it’s going to be as well as the grill’s ability to maintain heat.
+The grill's material will indicate how durable it’s going to be, as well as the grill’s ability to maintain heat.
 A cast aluminum firebox will not only be rust-proof, but this material is going to last you a long time.
-It is more common for grills on the lower end of the price spectrum to be made of carbon steel, which is a decent material, however, it can be prone to rust and is not nearly as durable as cast aluminum.
-It’s also not a great material for maintaining high or even heat.
+It is more common for grills on the lower end of the price spectrum to be made of carbon steel.
+Although carbon steel is a decent material, it can be prone to rust and is not nearly as durable as cast aluminum.
+It’s also not efficient for maintaining high or even heat.

-You can pay anywhere from $200 to $2,000 on a new gas grill, so setting a realistic budget is definitely something to consider when purchasing.
-The cheaper grills are likely made of less durable material, are smaller in size, and produce a weaker flame.
-If you’re just starting out with gas grilling and want to test the waters, these could be a great place to start.
+You can pay anywhere from $200 to $2,000 on a new gas grill, so setting a realistic budget is something to consider when purchasing.
+Cheaper grills are smaller in size, made of less durable material, and produce a weaker flame.
+If you’re new to gas grilling and want to test the waters, these could be a great place to start.
 If you’re a seasoned outdoor cook and need a high-performance grill with three or more burners for frequent, heavy-duty cooking, then opting for a grill on the higher end of the price spectrum will be a great investment for your outdoor kitchen.
-You don’t need to spend thousands of dollars for a quality gas grill, but if you want an appliance with a sleek design and all the bells and whistles, then the price tag will certainly be more expensive.
+You don’t need to spend thousands of dollars for a quality gas grill, but if you want an appliance with a sleek design and all the bells and whistles, the price tag will be more expensive.

-Depending on what you’re looking for in a grill, it’s important to take note of any additional features that your grill might offer.
+Depending on what you’re looking for in a grill, it’s important to note any additional features that your grill might offer.
 Some are portable or come with a wheel and cart setup.
 Some have gliding drawers for storing cookware, utensils, and condiments and provide added convenience.
-Other features include pullout grease trays, which make cleanup way easier.
+Other features include pullout grease trays, which make clean-up easier.

 How do you clean a gas grill?

-The best way to clean a gas grill is to turn all of the flames on their highest level, close the lid, and let the grates reach the highest possible temperature for 10 to 15 minutes.
+The best way to clean a gas grill is to turn all the flames on their highest level, close the lid, and let the grates reach the highest possible temperature for 10 to 15 minutes.
 This high temperature will help to remove any stuck-on food bits.
 After you’ve heated the grates, dip your wire brush in hot, soapy water and use it against the grates to remove excess dirt and food.
-After cleaning them with the wire, let the grates cool completely and soak them in a tub of warm, soapy water.
+Then let the grates cool completely and soak them in a tub of warm, soapy water.
 This will remove any stubborn food bits.
-While the grates are off, use a vacuum to get in those hard to reach places to remove any food that has fallen through the grates.
+While the grates are off, use a vacuum to remove any food that has fallen through the grates.
 Wipe the exterior using stainless steel cleaner to clean up any excess oil or smoky bits.
-Put the grates back in place, and your grill will seem brand new!
+Put the grates back in place, and your grill will seem brand new.

 What is a natural gas grill?

-Natural gas grills are very similar to propane grills, however, they do offer some added benefits.
-Natural gas grills use hydrocarbon-based fuels as a source of heat, rather than charcoal or a propane tank, making them a much better choice for the environment.
+Natural gas grills are very similar to propane grills.
+However, they do offer some added benefits.
+Natural gas grills use hydrocarbon-based fuels as a heat source rather than charcoal or a propane tank, making them much more eco-friendly.
 This heat source also makes them more cost-effective.
 They may cost you a bit more to purchase, install, and set up, but once you have your natural gas grill ready to go, you will be sure to save money from not having to buy propane or charcoal.
 Unfortunately, they are not portable, so if that is a priority in your next grill, opt for a charcoal or propane gas grill.

 What are the advantages of a gas grill over a charcoal grill?

 Charcoal grills can be somewhat of a process to light and start the flame.
 There is definitely some patience involved when getting your charcoal grill going.
-A gas grill on the other hand lights in seconds and does not take long to preheat.
+On the other hand, a gas grill lights in seconds and doesn't take long to preheat.
 Even though a gas grill is typically more expensive than a charcoal grill, propane is much cheaper than charcoals.
 Additionally, cooking with charcoals can be extremely smoky and ashy, so there’s much less cleanup involved when using a gas grill.
 It is much easier to control your flame with a gas grill because you can simply adjust a knob to increase or decrease the severity of your flame, whereas, with a charcoal grill, you’d have to move around the charcoals to accommodate your flame preferences.